gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 - Second hand MY1016 350W 24V 2750RPM DC motor
 - Rubber “wheels”bought at Cauchos Barcelona / and another one from Servei Estacio
 - Nut turning on the left to attach to the motor shaft
-- Conversor DC-DC adjustable 5A 75W
+- Buck convertor DC-DC adjustable 5A 75W
 - Diode 6A